mossblaser/recipe_grid/docs/source/language_reference.rst

     ingredient.

-When a Quantity or Proportion are not given, the reference is assumed to consume the whole of the referenced value.
+When a Quantity or Proportion are not given, the reference is assumed to consume the whole of the referenced sub recipe.
 When a Quantity or Proportion are given, the reference consumes only the specified amount, leaving the remainder to be consumed by other references.

 .. note::

-    Unitless Quantities and non-percentage Proportions present a potential ambiguity (e.g. is '1/2 onion' a reference to half an onion (i.e. 1/2 is a a Quantity) or half of the total quantity of onions (i.e. 1/2 is a proportion)).
+    Unitless Quantities and non-percentage Proportions present a potential ambiguity (e.g. is '1/2 onion' a reference to half an onion (i.e. 1/2 is a Quantity) or half of the total quantity of onions (i.e. 1/2 is a Proportion)).

     The ambiguity is resolved as follows: when a number is immediately followed by a preposition (i.e. "of" or "of the") or by an asterisk ("*"), it is